tolumide-ng/coding-challenge/readme.md

 Using this as an opportunity to improve my knowledge of rust lang

+### Please Note

+`
+\*If the rust and js cell of a row in empty, it means the solution in present on the cell col of that specific row.
+This is owing to changes in how this table used to be.
+Updates would be made later to ensure consistency

+`

 | #   | Title                                                                                                                                                                 | JS                                                                                                                                  | Rust                                                                                                                                |
 | --- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | 1   | [Reverse Bits](https://github.com/tolumide-ng/coding-challenge)                                                                                                       |